Stochastic trust-region and direct-search methods: A weak tail bound condition and reduced sample sizing: Abstract

 \section{Abstract}

-In this paper, we use tail bounds to define a tailored probabilistic condition for function estimation that eases the theoretical analysis of stochastic derivative-free optimization methods.
-In particular, we focus on the unconstrained minimization of a potentially non-smooth function, whose values can only be estimated via stochastic observations, and give a simplified convergence proof for both a direct search and a basic trust-region scheme.
+Using tail bounds, we introduce a new probabilistic condition for function estimation in stochastic derivative-free optimization which leads to a reduction in the number of samples and eases algorithmic analyses.
+Moreover, we develop simple stochastic direct-search and trust-region methods for the optimization of a potentially non-smooth function whose values can only be estimated via stochastic observations.
+For trial points to be accepted, these algorithms require the estimated function values to yield a sufficient decrease measured in terms of a power larger than~1 of the algoritmic stepsize.

+Our new tail bound condition is precisely imposed on the reduction estimate used to achieve such a sufficient decrease.
+This condition allows us to select the stepsize power used for sufficient decrease in such a way to reduce the number of samples needed per iteration.
+In previous works, the number of samples necessary for global convergence at every iteration~$k$ of this type of algorithms was $O(\Delta_{k}^{-4})$, where $\Delta_k$ is the stepsize or trust-region radius.
+However, using the new tail bound condition, and under mild assumptions on the noise, one can prove that such a number of samples is only $O(\Delta_k^{-2 - \varepsilon})$, where $\varepsilon > 0$ can be made arbitrarily small by selecting the power of the stepsize in the sufficient decrease test arbitrarily close to~$1$.
+The global convergence properties of the stochastic direct-search and trust-region algorithms are established under the new tail bound condition.